micmejia/bible-dump/NKJV/1 Samuel/1 Sam 3.md

 Then Samuel told him everything, and hid nothing from him.
 And he said, "It _is_ the Lord.
 Let Him do what seems good to Him."

 ###### 19
-So Samuel grew, and the Lord was with him and let none of his words [^d]fall to the ground.
+So Samuel grew, and the Lord was with him and let none of his words fall to the ground.

 ###### 20
-And all Israel from Dan to Beersheba knew that Samuel _had been_ [^e]established as a prophet of the Lord.
+And all Israel from Dan to Beersheba knew that Samuel _had been_ established as a prophet of the Lord.

 ###### 21
 Then the Lord appeared again in Shiloh.
 For the Lord revealed Himself to Samuel in Shiloh by the word of the Lord.